Profile picture

 Doctor Alexander Tindale

-National Heart and Lung Institute Imperial College, London (United Kingdom of Great Britain & Northern Ireland)
+Harefield Hospital, Royal Brompton and Harefield NHS Foundation Trust, London (United Kingdom of Great Britain & Northern Ireland)

-Dr Tindale is a cardiology registrar based at Harefield Hospital and a doctoral student at the National Heart and Lung Institute, Imperial College London.
-His research focuses on the application of quantitative methods to the optimisation of haemodynamics in cardiac critical care, ranging from pacemaker optimisation to the identification and treatment of patients with cardiogenic shock.
-He studied Natural Sciences at the University of Cambridge (Emmanuel College) before taking his MBBS at Imperial College London.
+Dr Tindale is an interventional cardiology consultant based at Harefield Hospital and an honorary senior clinical lecturer at the National Heart and Lung Institute, Imperial College London.
+His research focusses on the application of quantitative methods to the optimisation of haemodynamics in cardiac critical care, ranging from pacemaker optimisation to the identification and treatment of patients with cardiogenic shock.
+He studied Natural Sciences at the University of Cambridge (Emmanuel College) before completing both his MBBS and PhD at Imperial College London.
 In addition, he has a degree in Business & Finance from the Judge Business School, University of Cambridge.
 Away from medicine, his research interests include improving his golf handicap and scoring more runs on the cricket field.

 Validation of the BALLAR score for predicting 30-day mortality in patients requiring Impella monotherapy